-IThis is a good time to de-assemble and clean the pump filter.
+This is a good time to de-assemble and clean the pump filter.
 Squeeze either side of the filter housing to release the retaining tabs and pull the filter cassette out of the housing.
-See Fig 2 housing
+See Fig 2 side of filter housing